top of page

 Pothos

-Boston Fern - One of the most effective air purifiers.
-Boston Ferns need a cool place with high humidity and indirect light.
-If you don't have a humid environment for it, spritz it with water to help keep the leaves hydrated.
-This plant removes toxins such as; benzene, formaldehyde, xylene and toluene.
+Boston ferns are some of the most effective air purifiers you can find.
+These plants thrive in cool places with high humidity and indirect light.
+If your home lacks humidity, you can spritz them with water to keep their leaves hydrated.
+Boston ferns excel at removing toxins like benzene, formaldehyde, xylene, and toluene.

 Boston Fern